casualssr/borg.sh/README.md

 ### `./borg.sh checkarch`
 This command allows you to check the integrity of a backup archive.
 It requires the name of the backup.<br>
 By default `--verify-data` options is enabled.
-It takes more time but it's the safest option for intergrity check.
+It takes more time but it's the safest option for intergrity check.<br>
 Example: `./borg.sh checkarch BackupName`

 # **This is FREE software and i don't take responsability on whatever you do with this!**